-Today, 2.3 billion people around the world lack access to adequate sanitation and 1.8 billion people use an unsafe drinking water source.
+Today, 2.1 billion people lack access to safely managed drinking water services and 4.5 billion people lack safely managed sanitation services.
 Without access to safe water and sanitation, diseases spread fast: more than 1,375 people die every day from diarrhoeal diseases alone.

 Access to Water, Sanitation and Hygiene (WASH) services isn’t only important in the home: to successfully improve basic health, WASH services and education must be extended to schools and other public places.
 However, the standard of most WASH services and education in schools lags far behind WASH at household level: 31% of schools in developing countries currently have no access to an improved water source.
 Lack of access to WASH facilities in schools contributes to absenteeism and pupil dropout rates, especially amongst girls, both of which have an influence on the general learning environment.

 Without increased, proper access to, and use of, WASH facilities at schools and at home, the health situation of a community will not improve adequately.
 And without more WASH facilities, existing facilities at schools or in the community/household will be overused and overburdened, resulting in their reduced lifespan.

 The physical and emotional wellbeing of girls and women in East Africa is hindered by poor WASH services and WASH education in schools.
 High drop-out rates and poor performance is limiting girls and women to pursue their rights to a healthy lives and reinforces the dependency on men and traditional gender norms, including the risk on gender based violence and oppression.